-Polo forest is located in the esoteric jungles near Abhapur village in Vijayanagar Taluka, amongst the wilderness of Harnav reservoir.
+Polo forest is located in the mysterious jungles near Abhapur village in Vijayanagar Taluka, Gujarat near the uninhabited region of Harnav reservoir.
 The forest has treasured its Laurel of rich cultural and natural heritage in form of ruins of old Hindu temples and lush green environment enriched with biodiversity.

-160 Km(~3 hrs) from Ahmedabad and a gateway to Rajasthan, this dense forest is the retreat for all nature lovers, wildlife enthusiast and adventurers and is the best option for one day picnic.
+It’s is nearly 160 Km(~3 hrs) away from Ahmedabad.
+This dense forest is the retreat for all nature lovers, wildlife enthusiast and adventurers and is the best option for one day picnic.
 It has kept a secret of around 200 species of birds and more than 30 species of mammals and reptiles in the form of its dense and tall trees.

-We recommend you to visit Polo Forest during Monsoon and Winter.
+We recommend you to visit the Polo Forest during Monsoon and Winter.

 1. Destination for Trekking and Eco Tours